London Gay Men's Chorus: 2016

 In 2016, the Chorus celebrated its 25th anniversary and Silver Jubilee, with its first show of the year at Cadogan Hall for 'History' a retrospective of both the Chorus' own history and key events since it formed in 1991.

 In the wake of the Orlando nightclub shooting, the LGMC attended a vigil on London's Old Compton Street, singing Simon and Garfunkel's Bridge Over Troubled Water to the waiting crowd.
 Due to the public reaction, the Chorus released the song as a single on Friday 24 June, with all profits going to the Orlando victims fund and GALOP UK, a Uk-based charity combating hate crime.

 The Chorus also undertook a regional tour of the UK, travelling to Brighton in August to sing with the Brighton Gay Men's Chorus for Brighton Pride, and singing with Gay Abandon and The Deep C Divas in Leeds in October.
 They performed at Newcastle the next day.
 In October, the Chorus also returned to Union Chapel to take part once again in the Robert Grace Trust fundraiser.

 On 27 November, the Chorus performed a special show, UGotMale at the Royal Festival Hall.
 The show celebrated the Silver Jubilee and also closed the Southbank Centre's Being a Man festival.
 For this special show, the Chorus was joined by patron Hannah Waddingham and Hannah Peddley, as well as members of the Orion Symphony Orchestra and the London Gay Big Band.

 To finish the year, the Chorus performed at Angel and Tottenham Court Road tube stations on 1 December to celebrate the Jubilee and commemorate World AIDS Day.
 The LGMC Ensemble also performed a Christmas show in December (Homo Alone: A Christmas Story) at the Lost Theatre, and the Chorus released XXV - celebrating 25 years (see below).

 2015

 This year's performances focussed on the theme of Love, for summer at Cadogan Hall; the winter then played host to the Big Gay Swing at the Roundhouse.

 2014

 2014 saw a collaboration with the New York City Gay Men's Chorus with 'You Say Tomato' at the Queen Elizabeth Hall, Southbank Centre, as well as 'We Are London' at Union Chapel as well as a traditional Christmas concert at Cadogan Hall.

 2013

-The Chorus performed and unforgettable set of Halloween performances at the Hackney Empire - a move away from its more traditional Christmas themed performances in the second half of the year.
+The Chorus performed an unforgettable set of Halloween performances at the Hackney Empire - a move away from its more traditional Christmas themed performances in the second half of the year.